I Live for the Sun

-"I Live for the Sun" is a 1965 single written by Rick Henn and performed by American pop band the Sunrays.
+"I Live for the Sun" is song by the American pop band the Sunrays.
+Written by Rick Henn, it was released as a single in 1965.

 Origin and recording

 Band member Eddy Medora on the origin of the song: "I had a chorus that went, 'Run Run Run' and Ricky Henn called me up to come over and finish it.
 I didn't come over."
 Ricky Henn went on to write "I Live For The Sun" but only used the three chords of the chorus of "Run Run Run" and wrote a different melody over those chords, created a new title and concept, new lyrics for the entire song, composed original verses and bridge.
 The track has an approximate duration of two minutes and twenty-five seconds.
 The Surf Punks later covered the song at a slightly faster tempo, omitting the bridge but featuring a dulcimer solo in its place.